José Jacinto Van-Dúnem: Biography

-The first child of Antónia Vieira Dias and Mateus Van-Dúnem, José Jacinto Van-Dúnem came from a family connected to the founding members of the modern Angolan nationalist movement, especially with regards to his grandfather, Manuel Pereira dos Santos Van-Dúnem, and his great-uncle, Manuel Inácio dos Santos Torres Vieira Dias.
+The first child of Antónia Vieira Dias and Mateus Van-Dúnem, José Jacinto Van-Dúnem came from a family connected to the founding members of the modern Angolan nationalist movement, especially in regard to his grandfather, Manuel Pereira dos Santos Van-Dúnem, and his great-uncle, Manuel Inácio dos Santos Torres Vieira Dias.
 His sister, Francisca Van Dunem, was the first Black government minister in Portugal, serving as the Minister of Internal Administration and Minister of Justice.

 Van-Dúnem received his primary school education at a school in Sumbe as his family resided in locations based on his fathers’ public employment.
 He moved to Luanda and went to live with his uncle so he could study at the Liceu Nacional Paulo Dias de Novais (currently the Escola Angola Quiluanje).
 He later studied at the Faculty of Medicine of the University of Luanda.
 From the middle of the 1960s, due to family influences, he became a part of the anticolonial struggle with the Marxist movement MPLA, leaving his studies at the Faculty of Medicine.

 He participated in the Angolan War of Independence as an official in the intelligentsia of the People's Army for the Liberation of Angola (EPLA) and a coordinator of the Clandestine Regional Committee of Luanda (CRL), organizing a cell network with the MPLA in Luanda.
 His intellectual nature earned him the nickname "Filósofo" (Portuguese for philosopher).
 He also participated in armed action, including capturing some aircraft in 1969.

 As part of a military intelligence mission, Van-Dúnem enlisted with the colonial Portuguese army in January 1970, gaining access to classified military information.
 He served in Huambo and in Cuíto with a specialty in cavalry shooting.
 He organized the theft of arms and ammunition from military barracks in Cuíto, which led to his imprisonment in Luanda and afterwards in Moçâmedes.
 Despite being imprisoned due to his attempt to obtain weapons for armed rebellion, he gained notoreity and respect among the EPLA troops for his personal courage and adventurous inclination to take risks.

 With the Carnation Revolution in Portugal on 25 April 1974, the decolonization process had begun.
 Van-Dúnem was freed, and he became, along with Nito Alves and Daniel Chipenda, the most influential figures in the MPLA for their participation and leadership in the fight for independence.
 With Alves, both him and Van-Dúnem initiated the reforms of the 1st Military Police Region (Luanda, Dembos and Norte Angolano) of the MPLA and the reactivation of the 4th region (Malanje and Cuanza).
-They were also able to reactive the important cell organizations in Luanda, the Operational Command of Luanda (COL), and partially stabilize the situation in the capital, organizing patrols to maintain order, feats that would guarantee the success of the Agostinho Neto wing of the party during the Lundoji Conference.
+They were also able to reactivate the important cell organizations in Luanda, the Operational Command of Luanda (COL), and partially stabilize the situation in the capital, organizing patrols to maintain order, feats that would guarantee the success of the Agostinho Neto wing of the party during the Lundoji Conference.
 In the conference in July 1974, Van-Dúnem was elected to the party's Central Committee and became the youngest member of MPLA's leadership.